Teaching With Heart Practices

 Listen deeply

 To see the inner person in students, we need to listen deeply.
 In fact we all want to be heard and seen, and our students are no different.
 But deep listening is not easy and it takes much practice.
 It involves avoiding distractions–put away your phone and laptop, it involves careful observation by listening well and by picking up subtle cues from body language, and it entails listening for the “story behind the story.”
 Deep listening requires that we let go of preconceptions and stop telling ourselves a story; we simply are to take in what the other shares.
 But most importantly, deep listening means that we are quiet.
 In doing so, we resist the temptation to jump in and correct or give advice, no matter how good our intentions are.
+For advice in effective listening we refer to our newsletter Are you Listening?

 Always love your students, even if you don’t feel like it

 If only we would always be a loving presence!
 The reality is that we sometimes are stressed or irritated and find it difficult to teach with a loving mindset.
 Cultivating our own well-being and approaching student interactions compassionately helps us consistently create a classroom environment in which students feel safe and cared for.
 Professor Alex Kauffman phrased it well when he said “you can only teach well when you love every student in your class, without exception.”
 This can be challenge, especially with students that push our buttons or when we are tired or stressed, but it is worth it to aim for such a loving stance!
+One of the teachers in our program articlated the following intention:

 Be mindful and encourage students to be mindful